richievos/paradise_falls/README.md

 ## General props

-Major props go to sfinktah on the [pp3dp.com forums](http://www.pp3dp.com/forum/viewforum.php?f=10).
+Major props go to sfinktah on the [pp3dp.com forums](http://www.pp3dp.com/forum/viewforum.php?f=10) for doing his initial take on this type of thing.

+Also props to [Dan Nawara](https://github.com/danboy) for the great name "paradise falls".

+Finally, props to [Inventables](http://www.inventables.com) for being a great place for 3d printer supplies, and being fast with the customer service when I have issues.